KidSysco/jquery-ui-month-picker/README.md

 </p>

 <p>
-You can <a href='#newelbtn>create a new element</a> that will be inserted after the associated input field or pass in an <a href='#existingelbtn'>existing element</a> that is already placed somewhere else in the DOM.
+You can <a href='#newelbtn'>create a new element</a> that will be inserted after the associated input field or pass in an <a href='#existingelbtn'>existing element</a> that is already placed somewhere else in the DOM.
 </p>